NYC attack timeline: From move to Florida to ISIS-pledged act of terror

 The suspect planned the attack for a number a weeks before it occurred, William Sweeney, FBI assistant director-in-charge, said.
 He confirmed the attack was carried out in the name of ISIS.

-The suspect has never been the subject of a NYPD or FBI investigation, Sweeney also said, but he may have connections to those who are subjects of an investigation.
+The suspect has never been the subject of a NYPD or FBI investigation, Sweeney added, but he may have connections to those who are subjects of an investigation.

 4:58 p.m.